barbagroup/essential_skills_RRC/docs/nix/redirection.md

 ## `wc`

-Yes, it's _word_count, but it counts words, characters, lines and more!
+Yes, it's _word_count, but it counts lines, words and characters.
 We'll play with `wc` more later, but for now, let's just count the number of lines in `filelist`.
 To specify that we want the number of _lines_ in a file we use the `-l` flag.